Glücksburg Castle: Typical mansion in Schleswig-Holstein

-Execution
+Design

 The building stands on a 2.5-meter-high granite base and rises directly out of the water.
 The castle is made of white plastered brick, which was largely removed and reused from the demolished monastery.
 The base area is a square with an edge length of almost 30 meters, consisting of three individual houses, each with its own floor plan and roof.
 While the middle house accommodated the large halls and the vestibule, the two side houses were fitted with the living rooms.
 The palace chapel, with its east-facing altar wall, is the only room that was placed across the overall floor plan and is located in the east and middle house at the same time.

 In the four corners of Glücksburg Castle are four octagonal towers, each seven meters in diameter.
 The courtyard side of the castle is also preceded by two bay-like stair towers, which form the only connection between the upper floors.
 In total, the castle includes two halls, the vestibule, the castle chapel and twelve middle rooms, twelve tower rooms and eleven corner rooms.
 The total living space of the building is around 3,000 m2 (32290 sq. ft.).

 The gable ends of the facades as well as the wall dormers were once curved and provided with decorative elements typical of the Renaissance, but these decorations were removed in the course of a classicist purification in the 19th century, resulting in the current, somewhat austere appearance of the castle.
 In 1768 the middle roof received the baroque ridge turret, the wall dormers removed in the 19th century were renewed from 1906 onwards.
 Aside from changes to the decorations, the exterior of the castle has remained largely unchanged for more than 400 years.